-The word “alveary” originally meant a beehive, and it later came to mean a repository of knowledge.
+The word “alveary” originally meant a beehive, and it later came to also mean a repository of knowledge.
 Charlotte Mason’s Alveary uses that word to sum up what they offer.
 They assist and provide a community for schools, co-ops, and families that want to implement a Charlotte Mason approach to education.
 The Alveary also supplies thorough lesson plans—tailored for each year for grades one through twelve—while you do the teaching.

-You pay a yearly membership fee, and then you will purchase textbooks and some course resources on your own.
+You pay a yearly membership fee, and then you will purchase books and some course resources on your own.
 Memberships are tied to a school calendar with three terms per year.
 You only need one membership to cover your entire family, and this gives you access to material for all levels for all three terms.
 The Alveary is designed to be a comprehensive program, but you can select only a few courses if you wish to.
 The membership fee remains the same either way.
 You can enroll as early as March for the following school year, but all memberships expire on June 30 of the next year.
 (You can print out materials in advance of the expiration date if you need to continue work past June.)

 You get plenty of support with this program.
 In addition to the many recorded webinars for learning Charlotte Mason’s methodology, you have access to an orientation video, an implementation guide, teacher training lectures, a few instructional videos (e.g., on art techniques), a Charlotte Mason Institute conference, a weekly newsletter, an online knowledge base with lots of information, and an online support network.